Testing well water for fruit and vegetable production

 Follow the directions included with the sample containers.

-Keep the sample cool and return it within 30 hours of taking the sample.
+Keep the sample cool and return it within the hold time indicated by the lab.

 Labs can be private or county-operated.